selwynpolit/d9book/book/upgrade.md

 ## Solving problems with drush updb
-When `drush updb` reports errors like those shown below.
+When `drush updb` reports missing modules and errors like those shown below.
 Try `drush cr` and repeat first.

 ```sh
  [error]   (Currently using Missing or invalid modules The following modules are marked as installed in the core.extension configuration, but they are missing: